gruppe-adler/grad_modTemplate/README.md

 - addons\main\\$PBOPREFIX$

-For building your mod use the build-hemtt.bat, either by double clicking it or by using a bash and tipping into it 'start build-hemtt.bat'.
+For building your mod use the build-hemtt.bat, either by double clicking it or by using a bash and typing into it 'start build-hemtt.bat'.

 For Logos, use the Website built from DerZade: https://forum.gruppe-adler.de/topic/2833/mod-marketing-generator-mod-marketing-gruppe-adler-de